NixOS/nixos-hardware/microsoft/surface/OLD-BEHAVIOUR-DEPRECATION.md

 However, hopefully the (imminent) `surface-go/` module is a reasonable exmample, and we should be able to gather more examples for more model specialisations over time.

+The Surface Pro 3 configuration was just a link to the intel configuration, and thus has been removed.
+Please use the intel configuration from now on.